-Mr. Bowles was initially identified to the committee as a potential director nominee by an existing director, Patrick Moore.
-The company also engaged a third party search firm to identify other potential candidates.
-The committee then interviewed Mr. Bowles and other candidates, reviewed the qualifications, expertise and experience of such candidates, and ultimately recommended to the full Board that Mr. Bowles become a nominee for director.
+Mr. Merchant was initially identified to the committee by a third party search firm, along with other potential candidates.
+The committee then interviewed Mr. Merchant and other candidates, reviewed the qualifications, expertise and experience of such candidates, and ultimately recommended to the full Board that Mr. Merchant become a nominee for director.